dnnsmnstrr/zettelkasten/notes/alfred.md

 # [Alfred](https://www.alfredapp.com)

 A customizable version of the macOS Spotlight tool.
-I keep my Alfred preferences symlinked within the [[dotfiles]] directory.
+I have been transitioning to [[raycast]] as my main launcher.

 ## Snippets
 Alfred allows the creation of Snippets, which can be auto-expanded when a certain keyword is typed.
 Some of my favorites are `mdl` for [[markdown]] links and [[emoji]]-completion (`:emoji:`).
 Some of my own snippets are shared at https://github.com/dnnsmnstrr/workflows#snippets